 Her character in Marvel's films is a prime example, as 'Lady Sif' managed to be portrayed onscreen covered from neck to knees without sacrificing any of her significance.
 It's true that some will never be pleased unless DC Comics' most iconic heroine appeared alongside Henry Cavill and Ben Affleck almost spilling out of her top, but Zack Snyder has shown enough for us to know that's likely not what we'll be getting.

 Another damning piece of evidence came a year ago, when a Wonder Woman short film brought the heroine to life with her original costume mostly intact; it was plain to see that a faithful translation to live-action was a recipe for disaster.
-We noted then that the best course of action for Warner Bros. would be to take a closer look at some alternative, updated designs from the past decade.
-For us, J. Michael Straczynski’s “Odyssey” re-imagining was, and still is, a prime candidate; if not for a direct adaptation, then a major influence.
+We noted then that the best course of action for Warner Bros. would be to take a closer look at some alternative, updated designs from the past decade - be it in comics, or elsewhere (such as the Injustice video game design).

 It's safe to say that even devoted fans would be willing to concede that granting Diana actual leather bracers (as opposed to bullet-deflecting metal bracelets) fits well with the Amazonian mythology expected to shape her backstory - now that we know the Kryptonian origin story was just a rumor.
 But the easy decisions stop there.